Floydlang/floyd/Docs/Floyd script reference.md

 In each body you can write any statements.
 There is no "break" keyword.

+# LOOPS: FOR AND WHILE

+There are two loop feature, the for-loop and the while-loop.
+They are simpler and stricter than in most other languages, like the C programming language.

+# FOR

+For-loops are used to evaluate its body many times, with a range of input values.
+The entire condition expression is evaluated *before* the first time the body is called.

+	b = 3
+	for(int a = 0 ; a < b ; a = a + 1){
+		print(a + b);
+	}

+Above snippet simulates the for loop of the C language but it works a little differently.
+There is always exactly ONE loop variable and it is defined and inited in the first section, checked in the condition section and incremented / updated in the third section.
+It must be the same symbol.
+The result is the equivalent to

+	b = 3
+	{ a = 0; print(a + b); }
+	{ a = 1; print(a + b); }
+	{ a = 2; print(a + b); }

+The loop is expanded before the first time the body is called.
+There is no way to have any other kind of condition expression, that relies on the result of the body etc.

+- init: must be an assignment statement for variable X.
+- condition: Must be a bool expression with only variable X. Is executed before each time body is executed.
+- advance-statement: must be an assignement statement to X.
+- body: this is required and must have brackets.
+Brackets can be empty, like "{}".

+# WHILE

+	while (my_array[a] != 3){
+	}

+- condition: executed before body is executed.

 # STRUCTs - Simple structs
 Structs are the central building blocks for composing data in Floyd.
 They are used in place of C-structs, classes and tuples in other languages.
 Structs are always values and immutable.
 Behind the curtains they share state between copies so they are fast and compact.